top of page

 DAY 4: (B,L)

 Breakfast at the hotel.
-This morning we will have a guided walking tour of San Cristóbal to include El Zocalo, La Catedral de San Cristóbal, Templo y Ex-Convento de Santo Domingo de Guzman, Sña Jolobil Weaver's Co-op, and el Museo de los Altos de Chiapas.
-Lunch in San Cristóbal.
-Free time in the afternoon to explore at your leisure.
+Today's highlights include a guided walking tour of San Cristóbal to include El Zocalo, La Catedral de San Cristóbal, Templo y Ex-Convento de Santo Domingo de Guzman, Sña Jolobil Weaver's Co-op, and el Museo de los Altos de Chiapas.
+Finally, the Centro de Textiles del Mundo Maya, a world class textile museum which underwent extensive renovation to accommodate Guatemalan textiles from Fomento Cultural Banamex Collection and the Pellizzi Collection of Chiapan textiles.
+They have excellent examples of ceremonial garments from Chiapas and Guatemala.
 Dinner on your own.
 Overnight in San Cristóbal.

 DAY 5: (B,L)